MosheBerman/notification-sender/README.md

 Notes:
 ---
-Don't mind the aweful autolayout in the nib.
+Don't mind the awful autolayout in the nib.
 I'm still getting the hang of it.

 License:
 ---